BSteffaniak/nixos/README.md

 # Boot into new config (NixOS only)
 ./rebuild.sh --boot

-# On NixOS: uses nixos#nixos-desktop
+# On NixOS: uses #nixos-desktop
-# On Darwin: uses darwin#macbook-air or mac-studio
+# On Darwin: uses #macbook-air or #mac-studio
+# On Ubuntu: use home-manager switch --flake .#braden@ubuntu-laptop
 ```

 ### Diff Mode (Preview Changes)